Masters of Audio: Interview with Paul McGowan of PS Audio

 Paul: It speaks a different language and communicates with me and others in a way that reaches right into your soul and touches you.
 The connection to music seems universal, but in my case it can spark deep emotions.

 TMR: We understand that PS Audio just relocated to a new HQ.
-What possibilities does this open up for the future of the company?
+What possibilities does this open up for the company's future?

 Paul: We’ve gone from our home of 12,000 feet to one of 30,000 feet.
 This gives us the ability to increase our engineering staff by twice, design and build loudspeakers, and open a recording studio and mastering lab.
-One of the long term goals of the company has always been to provide an end to end solution for our customers.
-Within a few month’s time we will have lived that dream when Octave Record’s first recording is launched, then later that same year, play it back on a 100% PS Audio system.
+One of the company's long-term goals has always been to provide an end-to-end solution for our customers.
+Within a few months’ time, we will have lived that dream when Octave Records’ first recording is launched, then later that same year, play it back on a 100% PS Audio system.

 TMR: How do you see PS Audio leading and shaping the future of the audio industry?

 Paul: The audio industry is changing and needs a steady anchor.
 We’d like to be that anchor and the voice of reason.
-We work hard at reaching out to what we refer to as our HiFi Family and building community.
-Our products represent sanity and common sense in an ever-increasing raise to either the bottom or the top.
-When a speaker manufacturer recently unveiled their $650,000 speakers we were appalled.
+We work hard to reach out to what we call our HiFi Family and build community.
+Our products represent sanity and common sense in an ever-increasing rise to either the bottom or the top.
+When a speaker manufacturer recently unveiled its $650,000 speakers, we were appalled.
 That’s absurd.
-We’d like to help bring music to people around the world and to do so without violating our value standards, ethics, and penchant for high-performance in service of music.
+We’d like to help bring music to people around the world without violating our value standards, ethics, or penchant for high performance in the service of music.

 TMR: What current project are you most excited about working on when you wake up in the morning?